 The main employment, selling Hopi art, is impacted as tourism is not happening.
 We invite opportunities for Hopis to make linkages to sell their art with the outside world.

-THANK YOU FOR YOUR SUPPORT FOR HOPI PEOPLE and for sharing this post.
+THANK YOU FOR YOUR SUPPORT FOR HOPI PEOPLE.

 HOPI TRIBE INFORMATION